noble-assets/autocctp/.github/README.md

 - `x/fiat-tokenfactory`: required to handle $USDC on Noble.

-- `x/cctp`: required to initiate transfers via CCTP.
+- `x/cctp`: required to initiate transfers via CCTP and to query module parameters.

 ## Tests